Supreme Court of Nevada: History

-When Nevada was admitted to the federal union in 1864, three justices were elected to the Supreme Court for a term of six years.
+When Nevada was admitted to the federal Union in 1864, three justices were elected to the Supreme Court for a term of six years.
 This was increased to five justices in 1967, and to seven justices in 1997.

 Despite experiencing a spectacular population boom in the 1980s, 1990s, and 2000s, Nevada was unable for many years to establish an intermediate appellate court, like the vast majority of U.S. states.
 Attempts to create one all failed at the ballot box in 1972, 1980, 1992, and 2010.
 The result was extraordinarily severe congestion at the appellate level, as all appeals must be processed through the state supreme court.
-The alternative would be to have no right to appeal, since the U.S. Supreme Court has ruled that appeal is not a constitutional right, which has always been and is still the case today in Virginia in civil and criminal cases, and until the early 2000s was also the case in New Hampshire and West Virginia.
+The alternative would be to have no right to appeal, since the U.S. Supreme Court has ruled that appeal is not a constitutional right, which until the early 2000s was the actual situation in New Hampshire and West Virginia, as well as Virginia until 2023.
 Nevada, however, has guaranteed its residents a right to appeal since statehood.
 From the 1980s to the present, Nevada state supreme court justices have been burdened with the highest per-justice caseloads of any state supreme court in the United States.

 In January 1999, to bring its soaring backlog under control, the Supreme Court of Nevada adopted for the first time a measure that was frequently used by the Supreme Court of California prior to the creation of the California Courts of Appeal in 1904 (and for a few years afterward).
 The Court divided itself into two three-justice panels which rotate membership every 12 months.
 The majority of cases are now heard and decided by the three-justice panels, with one panel in Carson City and one panel in Las Vegas.
 The Chief Justice is the administrative head of the court system, with authority to divide the work of the Supreme Court among the justices, assign district judges to assist in other judicial districts or to special functions, and assign retired judges or justices to appropriate temporary duty.